Ancient Sparta

 Establishing Hegemony

-Following the Messenian Wars Sparta had become the largest and most powerful city-state in the Peloponnese with only Argos rivaling their political and military hegemony.
+Following the Messenian Wars Sparta had become the largest and most powerful city-state in the Peloponnese with only Argos rivalling their political and military hegemony.
 It would then go on to establish ultimate hegemony and broaden its horizons by forming the Peloponnesian League (c.
 505 – 365 BCE) eventually consisting of all Peloponnesian states except Argos and Achaea.
 All members swore to ally with Sparta against its enemies and provide the Spartan army with troops during times of war.
 In return they received the protection of all of Spartan’s powerful army – the professional and formidable soldiers probably the best and most feared in Greece.

 They fought with distinction during the Persian Wars playing important roles in key battles at Thermopylae and Platea to allow a victory for the Greek city-states over the Achaemenid Empire.
 During these wars Sparta’s leading position was acknowledged by all.